byTheInK/Easier-Arch/README.md

 ```bash
 fdisk /dev/nvme0n1
 ```
 Now press the `d` key and delete all of the partitions one by one.
-If you deleted all of them we can create new ones.
+If you deleted all of them you can create new ones.
 Type `n` to create a new partition.

 ### Boot
 1. Type n